Keith-Albee Performing Arts Center

 In the 1960’s two screens were added inside the auditorium and in the 1970’s a fourth screen was added in former retail space.
 A fire was just one of many challenges the movie palace has faced over the years, including a flood in 1937, mounting financial problems, and the wear and tear of time.

-One of the last Keith-Albee Theatre’s in the country, this palatial theater reopened in May 2001, after a three-month restoration of the main auditorium to repair damage from a fire that broke out next door to the theater.
+One of the last Keith-Albee Theatre’s in the country, this palatial theatre reopened in May 2001, after a three-month restoration of the main auditorium to repair damage from a fire that broke out next door to the theatre.
+At this time a 1927 Wurlitzer theatre organ was installed in the theatre.
 It was closed as a movie theatre in January 2006, due to competition from a newly opened multiplex cinema.

-Now that the $400,000 restoration of 2006 is completed, the Keith-Albee is back in business and better than ever as a performing arts center.
+Now that the $400,000 restoration of 2006 is completed, the Keith-Albee Theatre is back in business and better than ever as a performing arts center.
 Recently in September 2008, work began to remove the two mini-theatres inside the original auditorium.
+Further renovation continues in 2015.

 Just login to your account and subscribe to this theater